Mathorga/rughai/README.md

 You can change game settings by manually editing the [assets/settings.json](/assets/settings.json) file:</br>

 ### Debug
-  * `debug` -> General debug settings, shows some useful features such as update time, render time and collisions.</br>
+  * `debug` -> General debug setting, shows some useful features such as update time, render time and collisions.</br>
   * `show_collisions` -> Specific debug setting, shows collisions, but only if debug is true</br>
   * `show_tiles_grid` -> Specific debug setting, shows tilemap grid lines.</br>
   * `free_cam_bounds` -> Specific debug setting, allows the player to see beyond camera bounds.</br>